 Online dating has seen a huge spike over the pandemic.
 Popular dating sites such as Tinder, Bumble, OkCupid, Hinge, and others have seen a sharp rise in users since 2020.
 It has offered single people an excellent chance to mingle even when bars, clubs, and other common meeting spaces are closed.
-It is also a great way to get to know a person, test out basic compatibility and even filter out red flags before spending
+It is also a great way to get to know a person, basic test compatibility, and even filter out red flags before spending

 Meet At A Neutral Location:

 For your first date, always choose a neutral location, not either of your homes.
-Choose a space that is a little farther from your home, work, school, or any place you frequent on a routine, yet preferably connected by public transport.
+Choose a space far from your home, work, school, or any place you frequent on a routine, yet preferably connected by public transport.
 This reduces the chance of being followed easily if something goes south.
 A close date home not only gives the person a chance to scope out your locality and its weak points but also increases the probability of coming across a neighbor who might be the link to you.

 Go For A Public Place:

-Opt for a public place, such as a shopping mall, restaurant, bar, coffee shop, popularly frequented park, or similar space that sees people’s decent footfall.
+Opt for a public place like a shopping mall, restaurant, bar, coffee shop, popularly frequented park or similar space that sees people’s decent footfall.
 Always stick to populated, well-lit areas and avoid secluded spots and roads.
-This is crucial for safety, as you would always want people around if you feel unsafe and need help.
-Another great thing about popular places is that they usually have cameras around, which offers
+This is crucial for safety, as you always want people around if you feel unsafe and need help.
+Another great thing about popular places is that they usually have cameras, which offers

 you basic safety as nothing goes unrecorded.
 In case of any trouble, you will always have a recording to fall back on as a piece of evidence.
 Even most dating sites recommend users to stick to public spaces only for the duration of their date.